SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 </details>

-## Step 2: Create a development package
+## Step 2: Create a development package in Tier 2

 <!-- You will develop the wrapper in a dedicated package under the structure package `ZTIER2` in your SAP S/4HANA system. -->